ClonoDynamics/clonodynamics-pipeline/README.md

         `-- 03_robustness_controls.md
 ```

 The master orchestrator is the only orchestration file required directly under `code/`.

-The `docs/methods/` directory provides the extended scientific documentation of the corresponding analysis blocks.
+---

 ## 01_core